smasongarrison/D3mirt/README.md

 discrimination $a$ and difficulty parameters $d$ from a compensatory model.
-Next, the DMIRT estimation uses the former to compute the multidimensional discrimination ($MDISC$) parameter and the multidimensional difficulty ($MDIFF$) parameter that are used to locate the items in a vector space.
+Next, the DMIRT estimation uses the former to compute the multidimensional discrimination ($MDISC$) parameter and the multidimensional difficulty ($MDIFF$) parameter that is used to locate the items in a vector space.

 The $MDIFF$ is interpreted similarly as the difficulty parameter in the